Gov. McMaster talked big on defunding Planned Parenthood. But did he follow through?

 ▪ A one-year law that would have created a statewide data system to track and improve the state's workforce outcomes.
 The Governor's Office called the proposal a "meritorious idea," but said it contained too many loopholes and had accountability issues.

-▪ A one-year law that would have given preferential adoption treatment to foster parents ahead of family members if a child remained with a foster family for nine months.
-The state's budget is not the place to do that, the Governor's Office said.
+▪ A one-year law that the Governor's Office said would have given preferential adoption treatment to foster parents ahead of family members if a child remained with a foster family for nine months.
+The state's budget is not the place to do that, he said.

 McMaster did, however, leave $54 million in the budget to pay for a new forensics lab for the State Law Enforcement Division and a one-year law that exempts retired police officers from the state's $10,000 earnings cap on working state retirees if those officers return to work as school resource officers.